-Workplace: A workplace is any place where and Raedwald Trust colleague carries out their duties.
+Workplace: A workplace is any place where a Raedwald Trust colleague carries out their duties.
 It may include children's homes, community settings and schools.

-Risk Assessment: Risk assessment should help Head Teachers decide on the right level of supervision.
+Risk Assessment: Risk assessments should help Head Teachers/Heads of School decide on the right level of supervision.
 Risk assessments: